 Ibrahim Ergen joined the Federal Reserve Bank of Richmond as a financial economist in 2011.
 Previously, he had been an economist with the Federal National Mortgage Association (Fannie Mae) and a quantitative research analyst with BP Energy.
-His current research covers a wide range of quantitative risk modeling topics such as Value-at-Risk prediction for stock portfolios, tail dependence in international stock markets, systemic risk measurement in U.S. banking industry and volatility forecasting for Nymex natural gas futures.
+His current research covers a wide range of quantitative risk modeling topics such as systemic risk measurement in U.S. banking industry, market risk quantification, Value-at-Risk prediction, diversification benefits and financial contagion in international stock markets, and volatility forecasting for NYMEX natural gas futures.

 Ph.D., Rice University, 2009

 M.A., Rice University, 2008